moderndatacompany/dataos.info/docs/resources/lens/installing_prerequisites.md

 Alternatively, you can also install Postman Extension on your Code Editor.

-- Search for "Postman" in the VS Code Extensions Marketplace and install the Postman extension.
+- Search for **Postman** in the VS Code Extensions Marketplace and install the Postman extension.

 - Open the extension within VS Code to start creating and sending requests directly from the editor.